 If it's too thick when you're going to drizzle it, put it in the microwave for 30 seconds.
 You can use store bought caramel, but it's just a few simple ingredients and so worth it.

 Other recipes with salted caramel I highly recommend are this apple pie cake, salted caramel apple pavlova, salted caramel macarons (these are always a big hit!), apple caramel latte macchiato, salted caramel Guinness brownies and coffee Guinness salted caramel sauce.
+My newest addition are fluffy caramel marshmallows!

-You simply can’t go wrong with salted caramel and it works so well with a little extra warming spices.
+You simply can't go wrong with salted caramel and it works so well with a little extra warming spices.
+If you want, you can also use dulce de leche from scratch or just store bought!

 How to make salted caramel chai cake